 In addition to async MDNs, compression is another efficiency feature in AS2’s arsenal.
 When signing is applied, compression can occur before or after the data is signed.
 Benefits exist to both ways of doing things but I’ll leave that discussion for another blog post.

 This concludes a 10,000 foot-view of AS2.
+Now you what is AS2 and why it’s important in business-to-business communication.
 Considering its security, non-repudiation, and efficiency features, you can see why AS2 is the way to go for doing business over the Internet.
 Stay tuned to this blog for more of my technical ramblings, other stuff that interests me, and all things ModusBox from the developer’s perspective.

 1WS-Security is another way where end-to-end security can be provided.
 But while AS2 is format agnostic, WS-Security is SOAP specific.